jacobcantwell/read-analogue-gauges-with-machine-learning-on-aws/content/40_create_training_data/40_lambda_code/_index.md

 ### Execution role

-Select the role name with the *captureAnalogueGaugeTraining-role-* prefix.
+Select the role name with the *captureAnalogueGaugeBuilder-role-* prefix.
 This will launch the Identity and Access Management (IAM) service in a new tab.

 ![Edit execution role](40_lambda_code/images/code-lambda-function-10.png "Edit execution role")